affinita/eslint-config-affinita/README.md

 [![npm version](https://badge.fury.io/js/%40virtuous%2Feslint-config.svg)](https://www.npmjs.com/package/@virtuous/eslint-config)
 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](./LICENSE)

+**THIS REPOSITORY IS NOT MAINTAINED ANYMORE.
+Its contents have been moved to [https://github.com/bevirtuous/tools](https://github.com/bevirtuous/tools).**

 This eslint configuration extends the default configuration from [Airbnb](https://github.com/airbnb/javascript).
 It brings everything you need to start with it.